 Sumitomo Chemical’s Social Contribution Activities

-Securing Safety, a Sound Environment, and Health
+Assuring Safety, the Environment, and Health

 Communication with Society

 Sumitomo Chemical has put in place Group-wide policies regarding communication with society and is endeavoring to promote its activities in these fields.
 Among a host of initiatives, the Company is focusing on enhancing its information disclosure while engaging in interactive dialogue.
 Each worksite formulates annual activity plans and conducts specific activities based on the aforementioned Group-wide policies.
-Taking into consideration feedback and requests received, the Company also strives to improve the aesthetic appeal of worksites.
+Taking into consideration feedback and requests received, the Company also strives to improve the aesthetic appeal of worksites

 Moreover, each worksite engages in a variety of risk communication and dialogue activities for various purposes.
 These include risk communication model projects carried out jointly with local governments, environment and safety support projects for domestic and overseas governments and businesses, regular meetings with local residents, and dialogues with the community based on cooperation with the chemical industry.
 At the Company’s head office, Sumitomo Chemical participates in a range of committee activities conducted by the national government and industrial associations as well as in industry-government-academia seminars and lectures to disseminate relevant information and exchange opinions in a timely manner.
 The overall aim is to help people deepen their understanding of Sumitomo Chemical and to secure the society’s trust in us.